dolthub/dolt-integrations/doltpy_integrations/metaflow/examples/hospital_bounty/blog_post.md

 from doltpy_integrations.metaflow import
 dolt = DoltDT(run=self, audit=Flow("HospitalPriceVariance").latest_successful_run)
 df = dolt.read("variance_by_procedure")
+# TODO show the dataset here
 ```

 The `DoltDT` class knows how to use a Metaflow `Run` instance to resolve to a commit, and return the exact tables that were read or written.
+Let's move on to examine what this actually enables Metaflow users to do in practice.

 ### Lineage
 Now suppose that we use the same method to access the medians we used to compute procedure variances across states: